Hanks10100/weex-website/source/references/components/switch.md

 * padding and padding-xxs
 * border and border-xxs

-Notes: Specially the width and height related properties is not configurable and the size of this component is fixed to 100x60 (for the design width 750px).
+Notes: If the container of `<switch>` is not set to `align-items:flex-start`, the switch in android will be stretched.

 common styles: check out [common styles for components](../common-style.html)